FlowFuse/website/src/blog/2024/06/calling-python-script-from-node-red.md

 ---
 title: Calling a Python script from Node-RED
 subtitle: Guide on how to execute Python scripts from Node-RED
-description: Learn how to seamlessly execute python script from Node-RED.
+description: Learn how to seamlessly execute a Python script from Node-RED for advanced data processing and analysis.
 date: 2024-06-21
 authors: ["sumit-shinde"]
 image: /blog/2024/06/images/calling-python-script-from-node-red.png